 The Étretat Cliffs and rock formations are the most famous part of this impressive coastline. Étretat is a small but touristy beach town that’s in between two high chalk cliffs.
 Park your car in or right outside the town (parking spots are well-marked) and walk along the cliff for stunning views.
 Be prepared for a bit of a climb, the cliffs are about 90 metres (300 ft) high!

-Please be careful while you’re at the top, stay on the marked paths and don’t get too close to the edge.
-Unfortunately, several tourists have already fallen down the cliffs with deadly results.
+Please be careful while you’re at the top - stay on the marked paths and don’t get too close to the edge.
+Unfortunately, several tourists have fallen from these cliffs with deadly results.
 Just don’t get too close and you’ll still be able to enjoy the breathtaking views.

 Our top tip for this area is to grab some delicious snacks at a boulangerie down in Étretat town centre and have yourself a picnic with the best view in Normandy!